 In other words, no matter your starting point, you can improve yourself and your various skills by committing yourself to constantly learning and growing.

-Only by combining a growth mindset with an abundance mindset can you recognise the abundance of opportunity and resources all around you and utilize them to continually improve yourself.
+Only by combining a growth mindset with an abundance mindset can you recognize the abundance of opportunities and resources all around you and utilize them to continually improve yourself.

 Tip #5: Speak daily abundance affirmations

 Affirmations have been used by successful and highly effective people throughout history.
 Affirmations are a mindfulness practice and can be spoken by anyone at any time.
 An affirmation is simply a fixed saying that you repeat to yourself on a regular basis, and spend some time thinking about.

 You could use standard positive affirmations, such as these: